-The Iberian Peninsula underwent several extreme drought episodes in the last three decades (e.g. 1995, 1999, 2005, 2012) (Vicente-Serrano and others 2014).
-The 2005 and 2012 drought events have been documented as being among the worst in recent decades for the southern Iberian Peninsula (Páscoa and others 2017), and they were characterized as extreme drought in our climatic data (Figure S1; Table S3).
+The Iberian Peninsula underwent several extreme drought episodes in the last three decades (e.g. 1995, 1999, 2005, 2012; Vicente-Serrano and others 2014).
+The 2005 and 2012 drought events have been documented as being among the worst in recent decades for the southern Iberian Peninsula (Páscoa and others 2017), appearing as extreme drought in our climatic data (Figure S1; Table S3).
 We focused on these two drought events because they were included in the period having remote-sensing information of high spatial resolution (MODIS started on 2000; see below).
 Nevertheless, for radial growth-time series, a greater number of older drought events were also analyzed to contextualize the results for 2005 and 2012 and to evaluate forest resilience to drought over a longer term (see Table S3).
 A drought event was identified using the SPEI 12-months scale, following a procedure similar to the one proposed by Spinoni and others (2015).
 We used 0.5º grid cells covering Sierra Nevada taken from the Global SPEI Database (http://spei.csic.es/database.html).
 A severe drought event starts when SPEI falls below the threshold of -1.28 (Páscoa and others 2017; Spinoni and others 2017).
 A drought event is considered only when SPEI values fall below that threshold for at least two consecutive months.
 For each drought event, we computed: the duration as the number of consecutive months with the SPEI lower than a certain threshold; the severity as the sum of the absolute SPEI values during the drought event; the intensity and the Lowest SPEI refer to the mean and lowest value of SPEI respectively during the drought event.

 Greenness data to assess ecosystem resilience

 Vegetation greenness of Q. pyrenaica was characterized by means of the Enhanced Vegetation Index (EVI), derived from MOD13Q1 product of the MODIS sensor.
 EVI data consists of 16-day maximum value composite images (23 per year) of the EVI value with a spatial resolution of 250 m x 250 m.
 MODIS EVI data were compiled for the period 2000 - 2016.
 We selected the pixels covering the distribution of Q. pyrenaica forests in Sierra Nevada (n = 928 pixels).
-Any values affected by clouds, snow, shadows or high content of aerosols, were filtered out following recommendations for mountain regions (Reyes-Díez and others 2015).
+Any values affected by clouds, snow, shadows or high aerosol content, were filtered out following recommendations for mountain regions (Reyes-Díez and others 2015).

 The mean Annual EVI (EVImean) as a surrogate of mean annual primary production was computed for each pixel for the period 2000 - 2016.
 The EVI standardized anomaly (EVIsa) was computed pixel-by-pixel, in order to minimize bias in the evaluation of anomalies and to provide more information concerning their magnitude (Samanta and others 2012).
 For each pixel, an annual EVI value was calculated by averaging EVI valid values.
 Then, the standardized anomaly was computed as: EVIsa,i=(EVImean,i-EVImean,ref)/σref, where EVIsa,i is the EVI standardized anomaly for year i; EVImean,i the annual mean value of EVI for year i; EVImean,ref the average of the annual EVI values for the period of reference 2000-2016 (all except year i); and σref the standard deviation for the reference period.
 Each pixel was categorized according the EVI standardized anomalies as “greening” (EVIsa>1), “browning” (EVIsa<-1) or “no-changes” (-1>EVIsa>1)(Samanta and others 2012).